Elie-Soued/markiflax/readme.md

   }
 ```

+4. If you want to add images to your application, place them at the root level of your application like this /public/images/your_image.png.

-4. Run the following command
+5. Run the following command

 ```bash